 Interactive / Remote Computing with VS Code

-This tutorial outlines how to set up VS Code for interactive/remote development/debugging on Pitt CRC computing nodes.
+This tutorial outlines how to set up VS Code for interactive/remote development/debugging on Pitt CRCD computing nodes.

 Prerequisites